Esri/geodev-hackerlabs/develop/wab_custom_widget.md

 ### Web AppBuilder Custom Widget

-In this lab you will create a custom widget and add a configurable widget to Web AppBuilder.
+In this lab you will create a custom widget for Web AppBuilder.

 1. Click the widgets folder (e.g., webappbuilder\server\apps\1) for your existing application.